 Arriving at Sida Beach

-We arrived in Bung Khla about a half-hour after leaving breakfast in Bueng Kan. at the beach a little.
+We arrived in Bung Khla about a half-hour after leaving breakfast in Bueng Kan.
 From the main road, it is a small drive (3 km) back toward the Mekong River.
 As the roughly paved road came to an end at the town’s school.
 An open dirt road curved around the school leading us to an open area where we parked.

 In front of us were an open wooden gazebo and picnic table overlooking the Mekong River and the Laotian landscape in the distance.
 A concrete ramp led down toward the sandy area along the riverbank.
 The two of us walked down to the Mekong beach to find it entirely empty — very different from the handful of photos I had seen of it before, where large groups of locals had been swimming in the river.